Bondsman sentenced in case involving friend who killed ex-girlfriend

 Yet Nguyen left his two loaded guns, his handcuffs and his badge in a duffel bag in a closet — “hiding in plain sight,” as he acknowledged during a January bench trial in Alexandria Circuit Court.
 By the time Nguyen returned from the beach two days later, Bouaichi, driving the bondsman’s Nissan Altima, had tracked down Dominguez and killed her with the bondsman’s gun.
 Before police could arrest him, Bouaichi killed himself with the same gun, in the same car.

 “My only bad judgment was to trust this individual,” Nguyen argued in court in January, defending himself against a charge of contempt after firing his attorney midway through trial.
-He was charged with contempt of court for allowing Bouaichi to violate the terms of his bond by leaving his parents’ house and taking an unapproved job.
+He was charged with contempt of court for willingly allowing Bouaichi to violate the terms of his bond.

 As a condition of his release, Bouaichi was supposed to remain at his parents’ home in Maryland unless he had a court appearance or meeting with his attorneys.
 Nguyen’s defense was that his violations were “innocent” because he never read the paperwork that came with bonds he signed.